 Project Safe Neighborhoods (PSN) is a Department of Justice nationwide violent-crime reduction initiative coordinated by the U.S. Attorney’s Offices (USAOs).
 PSN brings together federal, state, local and tribal law enforcement officials, prosecutors and community leaders to identify the most pressing violent crime problems in a community and develop comprehensive solutions to address those issues.
 While the initiative was first launched in 2001, the Department strengthened the program in May 2021 by implementing a new strategy focused on reducing violent crime in the places we call home, not solely increasing the number of arrests or prosecutions.

-Each U.S. Attorney’s Office across the United States is responsible for creating an anti-gun/anti-gang strategy that uses five key PSN elements: partnerships, strategic planning, training, outreach and accountability.
+Each U.S. Attorney’s Office across the United States is responsible for creating a comprehensive strategy for reducing violent crime, using the following core principles:

-Since the program began, nearly $7 million in federal grant funds have been allocated to the District’s anti-gun and anti-gang efforts.
+Since the program began, nearly $7 million in federal grant funds have been allocated to the District’s violent crime reduction efforts.

-The distribution of grant funds to target cities across the state has enabled communities and organizations to implement programming focused on after-school activities, education, employment, law enforcement/community collaboration, and public service outreach projects, among others.
+The distribution of grant funds to target cities across the state has enabled communities and organizations to implement programming focused on after-school activities, education, employment, re-entry for returning citizens, law enforcement/community collaboration, and public service outreach projects, among others.

 In Massachusetts, PSN projects have included:

-- Developing and sustaining community/law enforcement partnerships in targeted communities across the state by maximizing federal resources
+- Developing and sustaining community/law enforcement partnerships and strengthening their capabilities in targeted communities across the state by maximizing federal resources.

-- Collaborating with state and local law enforcement and prosecution on gun and gang investigations and arrest sweeps
+- Collaborating with state and local law enforcement on violent crime and illegal firearm prosecutions.

-- Providing training for nearly 4,000 law enforcement personnel and community members on topics such as advancements in technology, how to empower neighborhoods for gang prevention, updates on new innovative community programs and partnerships, and officer safety training
+- Providing training for nearly 4,500 law enforcement personnel and community members on topics such as advancements in technology, how to empower neighborhoods for gang prevention, updates on new innovative community programs and partnerships, and officer safety training.

-- Formulating tools to measure the performance of projects funded with PSN and other federal grant funds
+- Formulating tools to measure the performance of projects funded with PSN and other federal grants.